Robert Blair

 Research

-Robert Blair's research focuses on international intervention and the consolidation of state authority after civil war, with an emphasis on the rule of law and security institutions.
-He is also co-founder and co-director of the Democratic Erosion Consortium, which combines research, teaching, and civic and policy engagement to address threats to democracy in the US and abroad.
+Blair's research focuses on international intervention and the consolidation of state authority after civil war, with an emphasis on rule of law and security institutions.
+He is director of the Civil Conflict and Democratic Erosion Policy Lab at Brown and co-founder and co-director of the Democratic Erosion Consortium, a multi-country initiative that addresses the causes and consequences of democratic deconsolidation through a combination of teaching, research, and civic and policy engagement.

 Publications